Tax Benefits for College Students

 Filing Your Taxes

 Let’s back up a bit and start with the basics of filing your taxes.
 If you’re wondering if you should bother filing because you only work over the summer or a few hours part-time during the school year, the answer is YES!
-You aren’t required to file if your income is under $6,100 but you may be able to take advantage of those credits and deductions we mentioned.
+You aren’t required to file if your income is under $10,400 for tax year 2017, but you may be able to take advantage of those credits and deductions we mentioned.

 Before you start, ask your parents if they will be claiming you as a dependent.
 Typically your parents can claim you as a dependent if they provide more than half of your support, which is often the case for college students.
 If they plan to claim you on their taxes, you will need to answer “yes” on your return when you are asked if someone else can claim you as a dependent.